sinatra/sinatra/README.md

 **Session Secret Generation (Bonus Points)**

-Use the [sysrandom gem](https://github.com/cryptosphere/sysrandom#readme) to prefer use of system RNG facilities to generate random values instead of userspace `OpenSSL` which MRI Ruby currently defaults to:
+Use the [sysrandom gem](https://github.com/cryptosphere/sysrandom#readme) to use the system RNG facilities to generate random values instead of userspace `OpenSSL` which MRI Ruby currently defaults to:

 ```text